hadesbaker/DeFiProtocol/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-My DeFiProtocol is a simplified DeFi lending pool implemented in Solidity and Python using the Brownie development framework.
+DeFiProtocol is a simplified DeFi lending pool implemented in Solidity and Python using the Brownie development framework.
 It allows users to deposit tokens into the lending pool and borrow tokens from it.

 ## Table of Contents